 FHA & VA condo certification for the State of Florida

-- The HOA must allow for leasing in the community
+- The HOA must allow leasing in the community.

-- No transient leasing of units – defined as less than 30 days (This guideline applies to FHA only, not VA)
+- There must be no transient leasing of units (defined as less than 30 days) – this guideline only applies to FHA, not VA.

-If the HOA does not meet the above criteria, the HOA is not eligible for FHA or VA.
-The HOA will need to amend their legal documents to remove these policies to become FHA or VA Approved.
-Amending these policies usually takes board initiative, and a vote of the entire community.
+If the HOA does not meet these criteria, they will not be eligible for FHA or VA approval.
+In order to become approved, they will need to amend their legal documents to remove any policies that do not comply with these guidelines.
+This process typically requires board initiative and a vote of the entire community.

 For individuals seeking VA loan products, it is still possible to obtain a VA loan using a waiver even if the community in which the property is located is rejected for VA approval.
 A waiver allows the borrower to use a VA loan to purchase a property in a non-approved community, and is typically granted in cases where the borrower has a strong credit history and a sufficient down payment.
 However, obtaining a waiver is not guaranteed and each case is evaluated on an individual basis.
 It is recommended to speak with a lender or VA representative for more information on the requirements and process for obtaining a waiver.